 6. Give feedback – both positive and negative

 Many managers want to be liked.
-They are there for you when things go well, but the moment when there is negative feedback to be given or conflict to be resolved, they walk away.
-They outsource people’s issues to Human Resources to deal with, or worse, avoid it.
+They are there for you when things go well, but the moment negative feedback needs to be given or a conflict needs to be resolved, they walk away.
+They outsource people’s issues to Human Resources to deal with, or worse, avoid them.

 When people know what they are doing right, they will do more of that.
 When they know what they are doing wrong, they will attempt to change it.
 Accurate and constructive feedback is the single biggest tool to ensure that each step taken is in the right direction.